-Types of Beneficiaries Time of Death Dependents Non- dependents While employed or employed within 12 months of last day of credit Lump sum up to the highest salary rate in the last four years or \$1,000 and a monthly benefit' generally not less than \$400° or \$600 with minor children 3 Lump sum up to the highest salary rate in the last four years Annuitant or inactive member with 20 or more years of service 5 Lump sum of \$3,000 or % of the highest salary rate in the last four years or \$1,000 and a monthly benefit generally 66 %% of member's earned benefit at time of death Lump sum of \$3,000 or % of the highest sal- ary rate in the last four years 4
+Types of Beneficiaries Time of Death Dependents Non- dependents While employed or employed within 12 months of last day of credit Lump sum up to the highest salary rate in the last four years or \$1,000 and a monthly benefit1 generally not less than \$4002 or \$600 with minor children3 Lump sum up to the highest salary rate in the last four years Annuitant or inactive member with 20 or more years of service 5 Lump sum of \$3,000 or % of the highest salary rate in the last four years or \$1,000 and a monthly benefit generally 66 and two thirds percent of member's earned benefit at time of death for an eligible spouse Lump sum of \$3,000 or % of the highest sal- ary rate in the last four years 4

-- Dependent beneficiaries are eligible for monthly survivor benefits if you had 1.5 years of TRS service credit and at least 60 days of creditable service during the 18 months preceding death. - 2 Certain circumstances might provide a monthly annuity less than \$400 per month for an active member. - TRS will pay 66 1⁄2 percent of the member's earned retirement annuity at death if it is greater than the above amounts. - Certain lump sums may be greater if the annuitant or inactive member has been in retirement or out of service for less than five years. - Beneficiaries of inactive members with less than 20 years of service are not eligible for survivor benefits.
+- Dependent beneficiaries are eligible for monthly survivor benefits if you had 1.5 years of TRS service credit and at least 60 days of creditable service during the 18 months preceding death. - 2 Certain circumstances might provide a monthly annuity less than \$400 per month for an active member. - 3 TRS will pay an eligible spouse 66 and two thirds percent of the member's earned retirement annuity at death if it is greater than the above amounts. - Certain lump sums may be greater if the annuitant or inactive member has been in retirement or out of service for less than five years. - Beneficiaries of inactive members with less than 20 years of service are not eligible for survivor benefits.

+Chapter 16:

-Chapter 15: Refund of Retirement Contributions
+Refund of Retirement Contributions